Overv/VulkanTutorial/en/11_Compute_Shader.md

 }
 ```

 The top part of the shader contains the declarations for the shader's input.
 First is a uniform buffer object at binding 0, something we already learned about in this tutorial.
 Below we declare our Particle structure that matches the declaration in the C++ code.
-Binding 1 then refers to the shader storage buffer object with the particle data from the last frame (see the descriptor setup), and binding 2 points o the SSBO for the current frame, which is the one we'll be updating with this shader.
+Binding 1 then refers to the shader storage buffer object with the particle data from the last frame (see the descriptor setup), and binding 2 points to the SSBO for the current frame, which is the one we'll be updating with this shader.

-An interesting thing is this compute-inly declaration related to the compute space:
+An interesting thing is this compute-only declaration related to the compute space:

 ```glsl
 layout (local_size_x = 256, local_size_y = 1, local_size_z = 1) in;
 ```
 This defines the number invocations of this compute shader in the current work group.
-As noted earlier this is the local part of the compute space.
+As noted earlier, this is the local part of the compute space.
 Hence the `local_` prefix.
 As we work on a linear 1D array of particles we only need to specify a number for x dimension in `local_size_x`.

 The `main` function then reads from the last frame's SSBO and writes the updated particle position to the SSBO for the current frame.
 Similar to other shader types, compute shaders have their own set of builtin input variables.
 Built-ins are always prefixed with `gl_`.
 One such built-in is `gl_GlobalInvocationID`, a variable that uniquely identifies the current compute shader invocation across the current dispatch.
 We use this to index into our particle array.